Zoïa Skoropadenko was born in Ukraine.

 The series was mentioned in influential art magazines like Creative Review and things began to take off.

-In 2010 she opened her personal exhibition space in Palais de La Scala in Monaco called “La Vitrine.”
+In 2010 she opened her personal exhibition space in Palais de La Scala in Monaco called “La Vitrine.” which is still showing contemporary art as well as old masters in the middle of Monte-Carlo.

 In 2011 Monaco government granted her the official